What to Eat at Oracle Park This Season

-Have you ever heard of Da Poke Man?
+Have you ever heard of Da Poke-Man?
 Well, this is your chance to find out what the buzz is about.
-Indulge in their Spicy Ahi Tuna Poke with tortilla chips and Ahi Tuna Poke over mixed greens or rice.
+Head over to Section 112 to indulge in their Spicy Ahi Tuna Poke with tortilla chips and Ahi Tuna Poke over mixed greens or rice.

 This Irish pub-themed booth serves everything you need for a baseball game, from brews to bites.
-You have to try their Irish Cheddar Mac and Cheese with a choice of shredded corned beef, crispy bacon, or broccoli, and their Guinness beer-battered cod and chips.
+You have to try their Irish Cheddar Mac and Cheese with a choice of shredded corned beef, crispy bacon, or broccoli, as well as their Guinness beer-battered cod and chips.

 Dri Dri Gelato

 Dri Dri Gelato churns all-natural, GMO-free Italian ingredients to produce an authentic gelato that's also dairy free.
-Try one (or all) of the many signature flavors like cherry, tiramisu, pistachio, and many more.
+Try one (or all) of their many signature flavors like cherry, tiramisu, pistachio, and many more.